 After you earn your CLP, you’ve taken strides on how to become a truck driver.
 You can then apply to take the driving examination.
 You can schedule your driving test after a minimum two-week waiting period, but waiting times for appointments in your area may be considerably longer.
 Additionally, you may be able to take the knowledge test at your nearest DMV field office.
 Take note that you may find that only a small number of specially designated field offices perform CDL testing.

 The inspector will conduct the Skills Test in three phases: Vehicle Inspection, Controls Test, and then after you have passed the first two you will head out for a Road Test.
 See your state CDL Handbook for details.

 Warning: The vehicle you drive during the skills test will set the limit for the license you receive.
-For example, if it has an automatic transmission, it will state that as a limitation to your license when you get it, or it might restrict you with a vehicle weight limit, or both.
+For example, if it has an automatic transmission, it will state that as a limitation to your license when you get it.
+Or it might restrict you with a vehicle weight limit, or both.
 That could be a factor in determining your career after you pass the skills test.

 Step 12 – Get Your CDL License

 If you are like most candidates who have just passed the Skills Test, you will feel elated as you park the vehicle.
 There is one final bureaucratic step in the process.
 Take your approved documentation to the desk at the field office for final processing.
-Depending on the department’s workload and your state’s rules, you may get your license on the spot, or they may send it to your home address.
+Depending on the department’s workload and your state’s rules, you may get your license on the spot.
+Otherwise, they may send it to your home address.

 Whether you do it through a driving school or you bootstrap your way, you made the right choice.
 Completing the twelve steps on how to become a truck driver, allows you to be a licensed commercial driver!
 If a job is waiting, that is a good thing.
 Your CDL is an excellent asset that will help win the trucking job that you want.